 Doubts and failures and discouragements do not mean my faith has died.
 My faith in Yahuwah Elohim, the Mighty One of Israel, is still entrenched deep within my heart and soul.

-That is what fighting the good fight of faith is all about.
-We cling to Father’s promises, and we trust in His Word completely, even His promise that He will be our guide, even unto death (Psalms 48:14).
+That is what fighting the good fight of faith is all about!
+We cling to Father’s promises.
+We trust His Word completely!
+We will not abandon His truth, even His promise that He will be our guide, even unto death (Psalms 48:14).

-All of the Heroes of Faith, whether recorded in the Scriptures or in history books, were fighters of the faith.
+All Heroes of the Faith, whether recorded in the Scriptures or in history books, were fighters of the faith.

 And even though they could not see what they hoped for; even though they did not always receive what they hoped for, yet — they never gave up their hope and their faith!
 They followed in the steps of Abraham, holding on to their faith, even against all hope, they continued to believe in hope (Romans 4:18).